Comet Tsuchinshan–ATLAS: Towards perihelion

 By January 2024, the comet had brightened to an apparent magnitude of 13.6 and according to Bob King, author in Sky & Telescope magazine, was visible through 15-inch telescopes at ×142 magnification.
 The comet was then moving through the constellations of Libra and Virgo.
-By the end of April it had brightened to about magnitude 10 and could be observed through small telescopes, showing a short tail.
+By the end of April, it had brightened to about magnitude 10 and could be observed through small telescopes, showing a short tail.
 The spectrum of the comet on 31 May 2024, when the comet was 2.33 AU from the Sun, indicated strong cyanide emission and that the comet is carbon depleted.
 The comet had a large dust-to-gas ratio.

-In May and June the brightening rate of the comet slowed, with the comet staying between magnitudes 10 and 11, while a dusty tail measuring 5 to 15 arcminutes long was observed visually to extend eastwards.
-Astronomer Zdenek Sekanina suggested that this indicates that the comet nucleus has been fragmenting, with the fragmentation starting in late March, as indicated by an increase in the brightening rate and the subsequent decrease in dust production, the narrow teardrop-shaped dust tail, and non-gravitional changes in the orbit.
+In May and June, the brightening rate of the comet slowed, with the comet staying between magnitudes 10 and 11, while a dusty tail measuring 5 to 15 arcminutes long was observed visually to extend eastward.
+Astronomer Zdenek Sekanina suggested that this indicates that the comet nucleus had been fragmenting, with the fragmentation starting in late March, as indicated by an increase in the brightening rate and the subsequent decrease in dust production, the narrow teardrop-shaped dust tail, and non-gravitional changes in the orbit.
 He predicted that the comet would disintegrate before perihelion.
-Observations of the comet with TRAPPIST robotic telescope indicate that dust production reached a minimum in May, when the comet was near a phase angle of zero, and started to increase again one month later, while gas production rates increased slowly throughout that period.
-In mid June the comet entered the constellation of Leo, in the evening sky.
+Observations of the comet with TRAPPIST robotic telescope indicated that dust production reached a minimum in May, when the comet was near a phase angle of zero, and started to increase again one month later, while gas production rates increased slowly throughout that period.
+In mid-June, the comet entered the constellation of Leo, in the evening sky.
 In early July, a faint ion tail measuring about one and half degree in length was observed photographically.
-After mid July the comet was lost in the Sun's glare until September.
-In August the comet was observed by STEREO spacecraft to brighten steadily to an apparent magnitude of 7.
+After mid-July, the comet was lost in the Sun's glare until September.
+In August, the comet was observed by STEREO spacecraft brightening steadily to an apparent magnitude of 7.